A scientific approach to government

 • Immigration policy.

-We can assume that M(t) contains terms that encourage a low murder rate.
+We can assume that GFM contains terms that favor a low murder rate.
 What policies are likely to achieve this, and how can they be assessed?

-We think of this in terms of punishment, with the idea that harsher punishment is a deterrent, with capital punishment at the extreme.
+Most people think of this solely in terms of punishment, with the idea that harsher punishment is a deterrent, with capital punishment at the extreme.
 But some studies suggest that harsher punishments don't result in lower murder rates.
-Who knows - maybe it works best to give murderers psychotherapy and - if needed - job training.
+Who knows - maybe it works best to give murderers psychotherapy and job training.
 This may be difficult for some people to swallow.

 Scientific government would do experiments involving these causal factors.
 It would find and fix the reasons why most murders happen.

-When a plane crashes, the NTSB investigates the hell out of it.
-They find why it happened - a mechanical failure, a problem with pilot/co-pilot communication, whatever - and they make a recommendation to prevent that kind of crash from ever happening again.
+When there's plane crash, the NTSB investigates it in tremendous detail.
+They find why it happened - mechanical failure, airplane design, problem with cockpit communication, whatever - and they make recommendations to prevent that kind of crash from ever happening again.

 My personal view is most murders are like plane crashes: they reveal a systemic failure of some sort.
 There should be an NTSB for murders.
 Each murder should be investigated to find its root causes, and policies to address these causes should be explored.